- Two $10,000 scholarships are awarded annually to qualified graduating seniors attending Marina High School.

 This scholarship program is named for career naval officer Captain Gordon Ross Nakagawa, USN (ret), who is the recipient of two Legions of Merit, two Bronze Stars, two Purple Hearts, two Meritorious Service Medals, a Distinguished Marksman (Rifle) Medal, a Distinguished Pistol Medal, a POW Medal, and a variety of other awards.
 He also served on the board of Monterey Peninsula Unified School District for more than eight years.
 The scholarship honors Captain Nakagawa’s dedication to his country and community.

-- Student must be a graduating senior at Marina High School.
+- Students must be a graduating senior attending Marina High School.

 - “How I Demonstrate Patriotism to the United States of America”

 Each scholarship is granted based on verification of school enrollment, and gives higher preference to those students with exceptional community service.